 In looking towards the future, the project team first sought to understand how the region has been shaped by its past to provide context on the existing strengths of the region as well as the challenges it currently faces.
-Located in Middlesex County in central New Jersey between New York City and Philadelphia, the Resilient NJ-Raritan River and Bay Communities region has been shaped geographically and culturally by the Raritan Bay.
+Located in Middlesex County in central New Jersey between New York City and Philadelphia, the Resilient NJ-Raritan River and Bay Communities region has been shaped geographically and culturally by the Raritan Bav.

 The region was first settled 3,000 years ago by the Lenape.
 The Bay's rich sediment fostered diverse marine ecosystems with plentiful oysters and other shellfish.
 Its large intertidal zone also made the bay an attractive spot for other food sources that drew people to live and work nearby.
 The Lenape created an extensive system of trails that later became roads and developed into a major transportation network.
 The Lenape migrated seasonally and likely practiced smallscale agriculture along with hunting, gathering, and fishing the abundant shellfish in surrounding waters.
 Dutch colonists arrived in the 17th century, uprooting Lenape livelihoods through armed conflicts and the spread of contagious diseases.
-Dutch settlers grew Perth Amboy into a prominent port that enabled more commerce and trade in the point to the rest of Middlesex County, as well as a connection point with New York City and New England.
+Dutch settlers grew Perth Amboy into a prominent port that enabled more commerce and trade in the region.

+The settlement of this region was expedited by its position as a transportation hub, leading to further development.
+The Raritan River, which is the area's predominant geographic feature, flows the entire width of the county from west to east.
+This allowed the area to serve as an entrance point to the rest of Middlesex County, as well as a connection point with New York City and New England.
 Until the addition of a new rail network through Middlesex County in the 19th century, the area relied mostly on farming.
 Today, the region is characterized by a transportation network that connects New York City to the Jersey Shore with the North Jersey Coast Line operated by NJ TRANSIT, as well as connections to the Northeast Corridor to travel into Philadelphia on NJ TRANSIT or Amtrak.
 There are several primary roadways including the New Jersey Turnpike (I-95) and the Garden State Parkway.